 All Appli-Tec adhesives come pre-tested, pre-mixed and pre-packaged in sizes ranging from 1cc – 30cc for hand dispense syringes to 3cc – 55cc for pneumatic dispensing.

-Ideal for aerospace applications as it meets NASA’s outgassing requirements.
-The cured material’s ability to not crack or harm bonded rigid components during thermal cycling is a major plus.
+Ideal for aerospace applications as the cured material’s ability to not crack or harm bonded rigid components during thermal cycling is a major plus.
 Appli-Thane® 7300 is also used in manufacturing and automated dispensing applications due to its 4-hour pot life.
 The material is self-leveling, injectable, and cures to a semi-flexible material with relatively low modulus and very low Tg.

-Designed specifically for potting circuit board connectors.
-With its 4-hour pot life, the material is ideal for automated dispensing and features controlled flow – making it easy to deposit.
+Designed specifically for potting circuit boards connectors.
+5302 is ideal for automated dispensing and features controlled flow – making it easy to deposit.
 The cured material can withstand high-temperature environments and is resistant to fuel, lubricants, water, and weather.
-5302 has a wide range of curing options.
-The material bonds well with most substrates.
+5302 has a wide range of curing options and bonds well with most substrates.

 Designed specifically for staking and encapsulating electronics on circuit boards.
 A black, electrically isolating, thermally conductive epoxy, 5336 is also used for potting and encapsulating power supplies, transformers, and coils.
 This material is ideal for applications requiring a thermally conductive epoxy with resistance to solvents and chemicals.
 5336 is a flowable epoxy with low shrinkage.